invingagan1/express-https-server-socket/README.md

-# express-https-server-socket
-Express http/https server with socket.io
+#Example of express http/s server with socket.io